syncfusion-content/javascript-docs/js/api/ejSymbolPalette.md

 ### paletteItemHeight `Number`
 {:#members:paletteitemheight}

-Height of the items in palette
+Defines the height of the palette items

 #### Default Value